Kyagara/er-wiki/README.md

 ### Problems/TODO

 - Improve visual of stats section.
-- Slight visual bug with the weapon stat selection.
 - Missing values for parameters like `Causes blood loss buildup (<?bleedATKpwr?>)`.\*
 - Missing a lot of item locations (map location and enemy drop).\*
-- Missing skills as they are not the same as Ashes of War.
 - Missing weapons scaling and upgrade information.\*
 - Add more stats to ashes and armors.
 - Script/s and tool/s to extract data to avoid manually doing it.